ReportLogic: Evaluating Logical Quality in Deep Research Reports: Experiments

 \subsection{Rubric Effectiveness Analysis (RQ1)}

 To assess whether explicit rubric design is necessary for reliable logical evaluation, we study the impact of rubric instantiation on both automated judges and human annotators.
 We compare three settings: (i) \textbf{No-rubric}, which requests a holistic comparison without guidance; (ii) \textbf{General-rubric}, which provides fixed, context-agnostic definitions for the eight dimensions; and (iii) \textbf{Context-aware rubric} (ours), which instantiates each dimension into instance-specific inspection items.

 We first evaluate multiple LLM judges, including LogicJudge, under all three settings by re-running the same pairwise comparisons on ReportLogic and computing agreement with the human preference labels.
 As shown in Figure~\ref{fig:ablation_rubric} (Quora omitted for brevity), rubric instantiation yields a consistent ordering across judges and domains: context-aware rubric $>$ general rubric $>$ no rubric.
 This suggests that high-level dimension definitions alone leave the decision boundary underspecified in long-form logical assessment, while instance-specific inspection items make the comparison criteria operational and more stable.

-We observe a similar pattern for human annotators.
-As shown in Table~\ref{tab:human_iaa}, rubric guidance substantially increases inter-annotator agreement, with the context-aware rubric producing the most consistent judgments.
+Additionally, we observe a similar pattern for human annotators.
+As shown in Table~\ref{tab:human_iaa}, rubric guidance substantially increases inter-annotator agreement on the overall preference, with the context-aware rubric producing the most consistent judgments.
+The improvement is not confined to the overall decision: Table~\ref{tab:rubric_agreement} reports per-dimension Fleiss' $\kappa$, showing that context-aware instantiation yields higher or equal agreement across all eight dimensions relative to the general rubric.

 Overall, context-aware rubric instantiation improves reliability by making the decision boundary explicit and enabling more accurate and consistent comparisons for both judges and humans.
 Additional experiment details are provided in Appendix~\ref{app:rubric}.